-- Whether to admit a child would prejudice the provision of efficient education or the efficient use of resources - Where an Admission Number has been met Welsh Government Class size regulations - Following refusal of a school place, the child's details will be held on a waiting list until 31 August of the academic year for which they are applying.
-If any places are handed back during this time places will be allocated from the waiting list as per the oversubscription criteria.
+- Whether to admit a child would prejudice the provision of efficient education or the efficient use of resources - Where an Admission Number has been met Welsh Government Class size regulations - Following refusal of a school place, the child's details will be held on a waiting list until the 31st August, just before school starts.
+If any places are handed back during this time places will be allocated from the waiting list as per the over-subscription criteria.